 Professional Dental Cleaning

-A good oral care regimen followed at home helps in keeping your teeth healthy and bright.
-However, a professional dental cleaning is recommended twice a year.
-During a professional dental cleaning, plaque and tartar deposits are cleaned using a scaling instrument.
-The scaling device scrapes away plaque from both above and below the gumline.
-Timely professional dental cleanings prevent the onset of periodontal diseases.
+A good oral care regimen followed at home helps in keeping your teeth and gums healthy.
+However, a professional dental cleaning is recommended at least twice a year.
+Timely professional dental cleanings help to diagnose and prevent the onset of periodontal diseases.

 Oral Cancer Screening

-Oral cancer screening is performed to identify unusual growths like lesions and tumors in the oral cavity and the surrounding regions.
-The goal is to identify and eliminate signs of cancer or precancerous conditions in their early stages when they can be treated and cured easily.
+Oral cancer screening is performed to identify unusual growths like lesions and tumors inside and outside the oral cavity.
+The goal is to identify signs of cancer or precancerous conditions in their early stages when they can be treated and cured.

-The chewing surfaces of teeth have fissures and grooves that are hard to reach with a toothbrush, especially for children.
-These vulnerable areas accumulate plaque and trapped food particles that lead to tooth decay and cavities.
-As a preventive measure, a thin coating of a dental sealant is laminated over the chewing surfaces of teeth to close the fissures and grooves.
-Dental sealants quickly bond with the tooth surface and form a protective shield over the tooth enamel of back teeth and protect them from decay.
+The chewing surfaces of teeth have fissures and grooves that are hard to reach with a toothbrush..
+These vulnerable areas accumulate plaque and trapped food particles that can lead to tooth decay and cavities.
+As a preventive measure, a thin coating of a dental sealant is placed over the chewing surfaces of teeth to protect the fissures and grooves from decay.

-Your mouth contains acid, releasing bacteria and sugars from different foods.
-These together contribute to the demineralization of the enamel and make it susceptible to caries and cavities.
-Fluoride, on the other hand, promotes mineralization of the enamel and strengthens it to protect it from decay.
-The fluoride treatment involves laminating the topical surface of teeth with a fluoride gel using a cotton swab or brush.
-The gel is held in the mouth for several minutes to allow the teeth to absorb the fluoride.
+Your mouth contains acid-releasing bacteria and sugars from different foods and drinks consumed.
+These together can contribute to the demineralization of the enamel and make it susceptible to cavities.
+Fluoride promotes remineralization of the enamel and strengthens it to protect it from decay.

-Radiograph examination is used to identify dental problems that are not easily identified with naked eyes during a regular oral exam.
+Radiograph examination is used to identify dental problems that are not easily identified during a clinical oral exam.
 It helps in determining the following issues: